-Non-perfect
+Non-perfect It has two

-were went could might were doing

-Use WERE as a special subjunctive form of the verb be for all the persons singular and plural\.
+I he/she/it we you / they were went could might were doing Use WERE as a special subjunctive form of the verb be for all the persons singular and plural.

 It is used to expresses simultaneous actions referring to the present or the past or actions referring to the future.